-The wellbeing, safety and welfare of young people who study with us is our number one concern and is vital in ensuring they have a happy, amazing experience and feel supported.
-We adopt straightforward policies for the welfare of all students and these standards apply to all staff, students and volunteers who are working with young people.
+The wellbeing, safety and welfare of young people who study with us is our most important concern.
+It is important to ensure young learners have a happy, amazing experience and that they feel supported.
+We have clear policies for the welfare of all students.
+These standards are followed by all staff, students and volunteers who are working with young people.
 We also have a clear safeguarding policy for vulnerable children, young people and adults.

-All our staff, including teachers, activity leaders and volunteers undertake DBS security checks (or similar police checks if they are from outside the UK) prior to employment, and all of our homestay hosts have their accommodation carefully vetted.
+All our staff, including teachers, activity leaders and volunteers have to do DBS security checks (or similar police checks if they are from outside the UK) prior to employment.
+All of our homestay hosts have their accommodation carefully checked.

-As a parent, or an agent arranging tours for groups of young people, we appreciate that there will be many concerns and questions around wellbeing, safety and welfare.
-Our motivated senior management team have experience in the provision of educational tours for young people from all across the world.
+As a parent, or an agent arranging tours for groups of young people, we know you may have questions and concerns about your child/groups' wellbeing, safety and welfare.
+Our senior management team have many years experience in the providing educational tours for young people from all across the world.

 Our safeguarding policy includes the following:

-- 15:1 student to staff ratio at all times
+- 15:1 student to staff ratio during lessons

-- Students aged 13 and under always accompanied during excursions
+- Students aged 13 and under are always accompanied during excursions

-- Boys and girls on separate corridors in residential accommodation/in separate rooms in homestay
+- Boys and girls on separate areas in residential accommodation or separate homestay rooms

 - Nominated welfare person in each centre